 In a Year marked by ongoing uncertainty and volatility, Brambles has demonstrated the quality and inherent resilience of its business as well as the increasing importance of its ambitious regeneration agenda.
-Through its transformation programme, Brambles is investing to further strengthen the resilience and performance of its current business while building the 'Brambles' strategy of providing a step change in the value it creates for customers, employees and shareholders and allowing it to deliver on its ambition of pioneering regenerative supply chains.
+Through its transformation programme, Brambles is investing to further strengthen the resilience and performance of its current business while building the 'Brambles of the Future'.
+This underpins Brambles' strategy of providing a step change in the value it creates for customers, employees and shareholders and allowing it to deliver on its ambition of pioneering regenerative supply chains.